Path-Variable/onvif-cam-poll/README.md

 [![Go](https://github.com/isaric/onvif-cam-poll/actions/workflows/go.yml/badge.svg?branch=master)](https://github.com/isaric/onvif-cam-poll/actions/workflows/go.yml)

-Two simple golang scripts that provide ONVIF motion event polling and time/date setting.
+Four golang scripts that provide ONVIF motion event polling and time/date setting.
 The scripts were created to allow the use of IP cameras without using a cloud service as a middle man between the user and the camera(s).
+The script main files are located in the cmd folder.
+To install the scripts into your local gopath run:

+    go install ./...

+They will be placed inside the go/bin folder.
+Please make sure that GOPATH is defined beforehand.

 ## motion-poll